 Nathlie Provosty (b.
 1981, Cincinnati, Ohio) is a visual artist based in Brooklyn, New York, whose work is engaged with consciousness and perception.
 The artist uses subtle, highly material qualities of oil paint which oscillate visually and conceptually by way of multi-referential imagery, a physical interaction with light and the environment, and continuous spatial shifts.
 Her first one-person exhibition in New York opened in 2012 at an experimental artist-run gallery called 1:1, and she has since exhibited nationally and internationally, including Apalazzo Gallery in Brescia, ITALY and Nathalie Karg Gallery in New York (2018, 2016).
 Group exhibitions include Peter Freeman in New York (2019); Kunsthall Stavanger, Norway (2018); Colby Museum of Art, ME, curated by Alex Katz (2017), Washington University Museum, DC (2017).
 Recent collaborations include the contribution of album art to Planetarium, a record by Sufjan Stevens, Nico Muhly, Bryce Dessner, and James McAlister (2017).
-In November the artist will participate in a five-person show at Kunsthall Stavanger, in Norway.
+In November 2018 the artist will participate in a five-person show at Kunsthall Stavanger, in Norway.

 Nathalie Karg Exhibitions

 June 25 - August 9, 2019